mosip/documentation/docs/Deduplication-and-Manual-Adjudication.md

   "responsetime": "2021-01-19T13:16:22.930Z",
   "returnValue": "1",
   "candidateList": {
+    //The count value should be '0' for no match and '>0' is there are matches, similar to the ABIS response.
     "count": "1",
     "candidates": [
       {
         "referenceId": "10002100741000120210107111325",
-        "analytics": { //This section is optional and can be decided by the System Integrator "primaryOperatorID": "110011",
+        "analytics": { //This section is optional and can be decided by the System Integrator.
+          "primaryOperatorID": "110011",
           "primaryOperatorComments": "<comments provided by operator>",
           "secondaryOperatorID": "110012",